mrachuta/nodejs-colorizedapp/README.md

 ## Project name
-nodejs-colorizedapp - simple application in nodejs to try k8s, istio, argoCD and Github Actions.
+nodejs-colorizedapp - a simple application in nodejs to try Kubernetes, Kustomize, Istio, ArgoCD, Keycloak and Github Actions.

 ## Table of contents
 - [Project name](#project-name)